 E. Water utilities will charge Account 236, Taxes Accrued, and credit Account 255, Accumulated Deferred Investment Tax - Cr., with the amount of investment tax credits used to reduce income taxes for the current year.

-F. Companies that were not deferring any portion of their investment tax credits prior to enactment of ERTA (i.e., Option 1 companies), will amortize the deferred balance of ITC by equal annual charges to Account 255, Accumulated Deferred Investment Tax Credits, with contra credits to Account 426, Miscellaneous Non-utility Expense, over the life of the related property.
+F. Option 1 companies will amortize the deferred balance of ITC by equal annual charges to Account 255, Accumulated Deferred Investment Tax Credits, with contra credits to Account 426, Miscellaneous Non-utility Expense, over the life of the related property.

-G. Companies that did defer all or a portion of their investment tax credits prior to enactment of ERTA (i.e., Option 2 companies) will amortize the deferred balance of ITC by equal annual charges to account 255, Accumulated Deferred Investment Tax Credits, with contra credits to account 410, Federal Corporate Income Tax Expense, over the life of the related property.
+G. Option 2 companies will amortize the deferred balance of ITC by equal annual charges to account 255, Accumulated Deferred Investment Tax Credits, with contra credits to account 410, Federal Corporate Income Tax Expense, over the life of the related property.

 Ratemaking